2023 SEO for Shopify 2.0: The Ultimate 47-Point Checklist

 Technology has come a long way since the early days of the internet.
 Optimizing your blog images with keywords is now easier than ever.

 Follow the tips shared in this article for optimizing your images.
+And for more creative SEO ideas, make sure to read this blog about utilizing public speaking as part of your SEO strategy!

 The most important actions: include relevant keywords in the file name and alt text of each image.